James Spione

 Lecturer in Film

 Academy Award® nominee James Spione has been an independent director and producer for over thirty years.
-His documentary work has been broadcast in the United States and around the world, and is available on multiple digital platforms worldwide including Netflix, iTunes, Amazon, Vudu and Xbox.
+His documentary work has been broadcast in the United States and around the world, and has been distributed on multiple digital platforms worldwide including Netflix, iTunes, Amazon, Vudu and Xbox.
 Mr. Spione’s film about national security whistleblowers, Silenced, was nominated in 2016 for a News and Documentary Emmy® Award, and his short Incident in New Baghdad was nominated for a 2012 Oscar.
 His work has screened at numerous prestigious international film festivals including Sundance, Tribeca, AFI, HotDocs, IDFA, Seattle, Camden, Boulder, Movies that Matter, Cleveland and London among many others.

 In addition, Mr. Spione has written and directed a number of fiction films; perhaps best-known is the eerie Sundance short Garden, a suspenseful drama starring Oscar®-winner Melissa Leo (The Fighter).
 He also produced John G. Young’s Parallel Sons, which premiered in the Dramatic Competition at Sundance.